-The Not-Doings are large, organic sculptures made from recycled materials, suspended to form a colony.
-This work reflects my interest in change and transformation and resulted from an investigation into rites of passage.
-It takes its title from The Eagle's Gift, one of a controversial series of books by Carlos Castaneda popular in the 1960s and 70s, in which the author tells of being suspended from a tree all night in a "Not-Doing", a rite of passage on his path to becoming a shaman.
+The Not-Doings are made from recycled materials, suspended to form a colony.
+This work was part of an investigation into rites of passage and takes its title from The Eagle's Gift, one of a controversial series of books by Carlos Castaneda popular in the 1960s and 70s, in which the author tells of being suspended from a tree all night in a "Not-Doing", a rite of passage on his path to becoming a shaman.